mrnmp/modulustoolkit/README.md

 modulustoolkit
 ==============

-developed modulustoolkit for Geoscience australia
+Developed modulustoolkit for Geoscience australia, a seismic catalog analysis tool/plugin for qgis.
+Available for public use.